-All participants first went through a preliminary training procedure for the hand-opening measure (Egan and Diermeier, 2012), which we later used to measure liking.
-The experimenter asked if the children liked puppies, and explained that if they liked puppies a lot, they should open their hands wide, but if they did not like them very much, they should open their hands a little.
-The experimenter measured their hand spans and repeated the same procedure with spiders (for children who did not like puppies or did like spiders, the experimenter used other liked items: cats and going to the beach, and disliked items: germs and going to the dentist).
+All participants first went through a preliminary training procedure for the hand-opening measure (Egan and Diermeier 2012), which we later used to measure liking.
+The experimenter asked if the children liked puppies and explained that if they liked puppies a lot, they should open their hands wide, but if they did not like them very much, they should open their hands a little.
+The experimenter measured their hand spans and repeated the same procedure with spiders, as a supposedly disliked item.
+For children who did not like puppies or did like spiders, the experimenter used other liked items such as cats and going to the beach and disliked items such as germs and going to the dentist.
 The experimenter then measured the full span of their hands to serve as a baseline.

-Then, depending on the experimental condition, the experimenter read a picture story that either presented the food as instrumental to achieving a health goal or not (figure 1).
-As in study 1, the experimenter then offered all children the opportunity to eat the crackers from the story.

-After finishing eating, the children returned to the main experiment table, where they were asked to evaluate the crackers on three measures: (1) smiley scale (Birch, Zimmerman, and Hind 1980; Macklin and Machleit 1990), ranging from happy (indicates liking), neutral, and unhappy

-(indicates dislike); (2) similarity scale: the child places a model of the Wheat Thins crackers on a scale, where one side was marked with a picture of ice cream (to indicate liking) and another side with a picture of an onion (to indicate disliking).
-A pretest with 17 moms of children in the relevant age group showed ice cream and onions are the food items children in this age group like and dislike the most, respectively; and (3) hand-opening measure: the experimenter asked the children to indicate by opening their hands how yummy these crackers were, and then measured their open span with a measuring tape.
-Here and in all studies below, the experimenter then thanked participants, gave them a small thank-you gift, and had them return to class activities.
+Then, depending on the experimental condition, the experimenter read a story that either presented the food as instrumental to achieving a health goal or not (table 1).
+As in study 1, the experimenter then offered all of the children the opportunity to eat the crackers from the story.
+After finishing eating, the children returned to the main experiment table, where they were asked to evaluate the crackers on three measures: (1) smiley scale (Birch, Zimmerman, and Hind 1980; Macklin and Machleit 1990), ranging from happy (indicates liking), neutral, and unhappy (indicates dislike); (2) similarity scale: the child places a model of the Wheat Thins crackers on a scale, where one side was marked with a picture of ice cream (to indicate liking) and another side with a picture of an onion (to indicate disliking)-a pretest with 17 moms of children in the relevant age group showed that ice cream and onions are the food items children in this age group like and dislike the most, respectively; and (3) hand-opening measure: the experimenter asked the children to indicate by opening their hands how yummy these crackers were and then measured their open span with a measuring tape.